open-compensation-token-license/license-token-website/wikisrc/public-vs-private-blockchains.md

 1. **Scalability**: Public blockchains often struggle with scalability, as the need for global consensus can slow transaction processing times.
 Bitcoin, for example, processes around seven transactions per second.

 2. **Energy Consumption**: Especially in proof-of-work models, the energy requirement is significant, raising environmental concerns.
 [Bitcoin mining](https://bitcoin.org) uses immense computational power.
+For more on sustainable practices, visit [sustainable blockchain practices](https://www.license-token.com/wiki/sustainable-blockchain-practices).

 3. **Privacy Concerns**: The very transparency that is touted as an advantage can also be a drawback for applications requiring confidentiality.
 Public blockchains are pseudo-anonymous but not truly private.